isomerpages/moe-bedoksouthsec/pages/School Canteen Advertisement.md

 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

-*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*
+*Only Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*